Article 1. General points

 Article 6.
 Guarantee of conformity

-The Supplier and/or Service-provider guarantee the supply of products and/or provision of services in accordance with the requirements expressed by the Client in the context of these GTP and as defined in the STP.
+The Supplier and/or Service Provider guarantee the supply of products and/or provision of services in accordance with the requirements expressed by the Client in the context of these GTP and as defined in the order form, the commercial proposal and/or any other document of an equivalent nature or in any STP.

 Article 7.
 Delivery

-The Supplier and/or Service-provider undertake to deliver the services and/or provisions according to the dates provided for on the order form or in the STP, where applicable.
+The Supplier and/or Service Provider undertake to deliver the services and/or provisions according to the dates provided for on the order form, the commercial proposal and/or any other document of equivalent nature or in any STP.

 On failure to deliver within the deadlines originally provided for, the Client shall be able to claim penalties.